WhackJobInt/postal3scriptdocs/docs/embeddedbehaviors.md

 ## Default AI (Error/Missing Behavior)

 !!! note "Note"
     Postal 3 will fallback to this behavior if a behavior name couldn't be found, or it has too many errors in them.

+	States and Patterns without a behavior attached to them will become part of this behavior.

 !!! warning "Warning"
     - <code>default_behavior</code> won't override init and start states if they were pre-defined in some way.